rozek/aframe-hemisphere-controls/README.md

 </a-scene>
 ```

-By default, the shown model is assumed to be positioned in the center of the coordinate system with the camera placed one unit above and four units in front - if need be, you may change these settings as required
+By default, the shown model is assumed to be positioned in the center of the coordinate system with the camera placed one unit above and four units in front - if need be, you may change these settings as required.

+`vr-mode-ui` and `look-controls` will automatically be disabled.

 ## Operation ##